The distribution of $k$-free numbers: Computations on square-free numbers

 where the sum is over all subsets $\boldsymbol{h}$ of ${ 0,1,\ldots,g }$ that contain both $0$ and $g$.
 The quantity $D_2(g)$ was computed by using this method for $1\leq g\leq 56$.
 For this range of values of $g$ it suffices to compute, for each subset $\boldsymbol{h}$, the quantity

 from which

-This Euler product was computed using the \texttt{prodeulerrat} function of the PARI/GP calculator~\cite{pari}.
-The computation was performed and double-checked on four DE2-115 FPGA kits, using a custom-designed digital circuit.
+The Euler \upd{products $\prod_{p>7}( 1-k/p^2 )$ were computed for $2\leq k \leq g$} using the \texttt{prodeulerrat} function of the PARI/GP calculator~\cite{pari}.
+The computation \upd{of $\sum_{|\boldsymbol{h}|=k} C(\boldsymbol{h})$} was performed and double-checked on four DE2-115 FPGA kits, using a custom-designed digital circuit; \upd{all possible values of $k$ were handled in a single run}.
 Each DE2-115 kit, working at $125$ MHz, was about three times faster than an Intel i5-8400T processor (using all six cores turbo-boosted to $3$ GHz).
 The computation of $D_2(56)$ took $18$ days.

 Table~\ref{t:ice} presents the computed values of $D_2(g)$.
-As a check of the correctness of the computations, $\sum_{g=1}^{56} D_2(g)$ was computed using 200 decimal digits and compared to $1/\zeta(2)$; the difference, $1.88013\ldots\times 10^{-72}$ was, as expected, smaller than $D_2(56)$.
-The empirical data of Table~\ref{t:sprained_ankle} is in excellent agreement with the theoretical density data.
+As a check of the correctness of the computations, $\sum_{g=1}^{56} D_2(g)$ was computed using 200 decimal digits and compared to $1/\zeta(2)$; the difference, $1.88013\ldots\times 10^{-72}$ was, as expected, smaller than $D_2(56)$; \upd{$\sum_{g=1}^{56} gD_2(g)$ was also computed and was as close to $1$ as was to be expected (error close to $10^{-70}$).} The empirical data of Table~\ref{t:sprained_ankle} is in excellent agreement with the theoretical density data.

 As depicted in~Figure~\ref{f:unexpected}, we find that $-0.72 g\log g$ is a good approximation to $\log D_2(g)$.
 The constant $-0.72$ obtained here differs somewhat from the asymptotic value of $-\frac{6}{\pi^2}(1+o(1))\approx -0.6079(1+o(1))$ obtained in 1997 by Grimmett~\cite[Thm.~1]{Grimmett}.
 This may well be due to slow convergence coming from the approximation $p_{k} \sim k \log k$, where $p_{k}$ denotes the $k$th prime, as used in that article.
 The next term in this asymptotic expansion is $k\log\log k$, which is not insignificant even for moderate values of $k$, so it is possible that a more refined analysis would better match our results for these small $k$.
 We leave this for future research.